Health insurance in The Netherlands

 Zorgtoeslag (financial aid)

 International students with a (part-time) job are often entitled to ‘zorgtoeslag’, a health insurance aid from the Dutch government.
 This allowance will help you to compensate the costs of Dutch health insurance.
 There are some conditions which must be met in order to claim a financial compensation.
+You must:

 - Be 18 years or older